scala/docs.scala-lang/_overviews/scala3-book/functional-programming.md

 - Functions are values
 - Functional error handling

-As mentioned, functional programming is a big topic, so all we can do in this Overview is to touch on these introductory concepts.
-See the Reference documentation for more details.
+As mentioned, functional programming is a big topic, so all we can do in this book is to touch on these introductory concepts.
+See the [Reference documentation][reference] for more details.

+[reference]: {{ site.scala3ref }}/overview.html